LoganCook/bman/bman/README.md

 Role binds a Person to an Organisation during a time period.

-###Role manangement
+###Role management
 John Smith studied at School of A, UofA as a student between Year A and B. Since Year C, he has been a staff member of Hospital H. Roles have been changed once:
 Student -> Staff member which had email address, role type (RelationshipType) and organisation changed.

+A natural Person cannot apply an account with eRSA.
+Person has to belong to an organisation.
+Default billing organisation is Role's Organisation. `username` (account name) is only assigned to a Role in a billing context and never deleted.
+It is an unique identifier for billing purpose.
+John Smith works for more than one institutions therefore he has multiple roles.
+For billing purpose, in the service (machine) world he should have multiple accounts.
+This is even more useful when we do not care outside of machine world what Roles he has as long as we know where the bills to send to.
+So as long as he has one role, we will trust what he said about splitting bills between organisations.

-A natural Person cannot apply an account with eRSA. `username` (account name) is only assigned to a Role and never deleted.
-The status maybe changed, such as disabled for a period of time.
-Even `username` is an attrbute of a Role, it is construed for a Person based on Person's information.
-It is one of unique identifiers of a Person and kept when `Role` changes.
+The status of Role may change, such as disabled for a period of time.
+`username` is construed for a Person based on Person's information.
+It is an unique identifier of a Person and is kept when `Role` changes.

 ###Role change events